-Don’t miss: Those with a sweet tooth will love learning to do the Lisbon Market, Gastronomy & Culture Walk.
+Don’t miss: Those with a sweet tooth will love learning to do the Lisbon Market, Food & Culture Walk.

 Don’t forget that, as strange as the dish or snack may seem, the most important is to taste and discover new flavors.

 When to visit: Tuesday to Saturday at 10:30 AM.